 Welcome to codeblue!¶

 codeblue hosts software projects developed at the University of Michigan.
 It hosts source code repositories along with tightly integrated collaborative development tools.
-Open projects exhibit a UMich brand identity under a .umich.edu URL. codeblue also offers static website hosting for open source projects and a CDash testing dashboard.
+Open projects exhibit a UMich brand identity under a .umich.edu URL. codeblue also offers static website hosting for open source projects.

 codeblue is operated out of the College of Engineering by Joshua Anderson in Sharon Glotzer's group, and is free to use by anyone at the university.